As much as we try to limit screen time, sometimes it isn’t always possible!

 Directions: Working on prediction can fun but challenging for some!
 To do this activity, you will again pause the TV show and ask your child a prediction question.
 For example, once an event happens in the show, pause it and ask “what do you think will happen next?”
 That's it!

 If your child is having difficulty with this task, talk them through it ("think out loud" technique).
 Don’t just give the answers.
 Talk about your reasoning and what clues in the show make you think what you think.

 Fun tip: Once your child gets good at this, make it a challenge.
 Both of you guess and see who is right.

 Age: 4 Years and Older

 Directions: At the end of the episode, work on retelling the story.
 This can be complicated for some children.
 What to expect from a child will depend on the age.

 A Trick: The earlier you start these "games" with your child, the better.
-They will get used to you stopping the show and asking questions.
-If your child is older and has been watching TV solo for awhile, he or she may find this annoying at first.
+He/she will get used to you stopping the show and asking questions.
+If your child is older and has been watching TV solo for a while, he/she may find this annoying.
 Get creative and find ways to motivate your child!

 Thanks for reading!